ElectricRCAircraftGuy/eRCaGuy_PathShortener/README.md

 # eRCaGuy_PathShortener

-A tool to shorten paths on Linux (4096 chars max path length) &amp; Mac so that they can be unzipped, used, copied, etc. on Windows which has an insanely small max path length of ~256 chars.
+A tool to shorten paths on Linux (4096 chars max path length) &amp; Mac so that they can be unzipped, used, copied, etc. on Windows which has an insanely small max path length of \~256 chars.

+# Installation & usage

 1. Install dependencies:
     ```bash